pfgithub/threadclient/README.md

 -   [x] maybe? eslint strict booleans in ifs and stuff
 -   [x] eslint formatting
 -   [x] eslint strict promise error handling
+-   [x] add a loading indicator to the fullscreen loader thing
+-   [x] catch errors in more places
 -   [ ] update `@typescript-eslint/restrict-plus-operands` to add an option to allow string + number as long as string is on the left side
 -   [ ] the refresh button
 -   [ ] avoid keeping iframes in dom when they are not visible